Opioid Epidemic: Addiction Statistics

 • Washington D.C. has the highest rate of heroin overdose in the nation by 24.3%.

-Line Graph: Comparative Opioid Overdose Deaths per 100,000 Residents, Synthetic Opioids, Natural and Semisynthetic opioids, heroin, and methadone on NCDAS
+Line Graph: Comparative Opioid Overdose Deaths per 100,000 Residents, Synthetic Opioids, Natural and Semisynthetic opioids, heroin, and methadone

 Opioid Epidemic by State